Kyren223/Krypton/cmake-build-debug/_deps/catch2-src/docs/reporter-events.md

 * listings (3 events)
 * miscellaneous (4 events)

-## Test running events
+## ArgumentParser running events

-Test running events are always paired so that for each `fooStarting` event, there is a `fooEnded` event.
+ArgumentParser running events are always paired so that for each `fooStarting` event, there is a `fooEnded` event.
 This means that the 10 test running events consist of 5 pairs of events: